The best April Fool’s campaigns and how to use humour in marketing

 Pizza Hut Spa

 Another April Fool’s campaign that made it onto The Drum’s list was Pizza Hut’s announcement that it was launching a Spa Retreat for ‘the most passionate pizza lovers’.
-With a line-up of pizza inspired treatments on offer, including therapeutic dough rolling classes and a choice of cooling Hawaiian pineapple or warming pepperoni face masks, Pizza Hut’s promise to ‘offer a spa retreat reminiscent of your favourite indulgence’ seemed too good to be true.
+They offer a line-up of pizza inspired treatments on offer, including therapeutic dough rolling classes and a choice of cooling Hawaiian pineapple or warming pepperoni face masks.
+Pizza Hut’s promise to ‘offer a spa retreat reminiscent of your favourite indulgence’ seemed too good to be true.

-The campaign’s Facebook video showing a secluded mountain location, dotted with chalet pizza huts, has racked up an impressive 200 000 views since Saturday, and shown that light-hearted humour can spread a smile and produce effective engagement across social media.
+The campaign’s Facebook video showed a secluded mountain location, dotted with chalet pizza huts.
+The ad has racked up an impressive 200 000 views since Saturday.
+It has shown that light-hearted humour can spread a smile and produce effective engagement across social media.

 Should marketers use humour?

-Though notoriously difficult to get right, when done successfully humour can add personality to a campaign and prove a useful way to create a human-connection between customer and brand.
+Though notoriously difficult to get right, when done successfully humour can add personality to a campaign.
+It can prove a useful way to create a human-connection between customer and brand.
 In both Coca Cola and Pizza Hut’s April Fool’s releases, it didn’t take long for customers to catch on to the fact that these might be campaigns done in good humour.
-Pitching the right level of ambiguity is important when including humour in a campaign – too hidden, and you risk the joke being missed or misinterpreted, too obvious and the sharing value will be lost.
-April Fool’s provided the ideal opportunity for brands to play a well-meaning joke on their valued customers, safe in the knowledge that it would be taken as intended.
+Pitching the right level of ambiguity is important when including humour in a campaign.
+Too hidden, and you risk the joke being missed or misinterpreted, too obvious and the sharing value will be lost.
+April Fool’s provided the ideal opportunity for brands to play a well-meaning joke on their valued customers.
+Businesses can be safe in the knowledge that it would be taken as intended.

 To make sure you get it right when the time of year is less obvious, here are two top tips you can use to make sure your marketing is a laugh a minute.